-The Wait: seven weeks waiting in the BFA ward before being picked up by my adoptive mother.
-In that time I learned not to cry and no one is listening.
+The Wait: the weeks of waiting in the BFA ward before being picked up by my mum.
+In that time I learned not to cry and that no one is listening.

-The Fog: growing up in cold Bathurst, symbolic of detachment and the secrecy of my adoption.
+The Fog: growing up in a cold town in NSW – symbolic of detachment and the secrecy of my adoption.

 The Light: is inspired by Josh Groban’s Higher Window, and For King & Country’s Shoulders.
 The stained glass windows are in the UK and were donated by my great aunt Martha Dunning.
 I like to think she prayed for future Dunning offspring.
 I’m in my favourite garment, my purple dressing gown, and I’m picking up the crying baby me.
 Pick up the baby permits me to take time out, self soothe and connect with my early experience of protest, despair, detach (Bowlby).